Last updated on Mar 25, 2026

 Sonia put it simply.
 She no longer needs to spend hours pulling data and assembling reports.
 That time now goes to deciding what to do with the data.
 Ted described running Von prompts in a side window during live meetings, getting answers in minutes that would have previously required days of follow-up.

-Sonia closed her presentation with a question worth sitting with: What would break if you stopped relying on your CRM data as your single source of truth?
+Sonia closed her presentation with a question that stuck with the audience: what would break if you stopped relying on your CRM data as your single source of truth?

-Want to explore whether Von fits your revenue team?
+Want to explore whether Von is a good fit for your revenue team?
 Book a strategy session with Sahil, Von's CEO, to talk through your AI strategy and specific use cases.

 Stop guessing.
 Start knowing.